mirrorwarp/scratch-l10n/README.md

 ## Scripts

 This repository also contains scripts that we use to maintain TurboWarp's translations.
-They assume you have a directory laid out with `scratch-l10n`, `scratch-gui`, `turbowarp-desktop`, and `packager` in the same parent folder.
+They assume you have a directory laid out with `scratch-l10n`, `scratch-gui`, `mirrorwarp-desktop`, and `packager` in the same parent folder.

 Download all translations from Transifex: